Gamify-IT/docs/user-manuals/minigames/memory.md

 ![game screenshot](assets/memory-game-screen.webp)

-After clicking on the `Start` button, you get your memory cards on the left.
+After clicking on the `Singleplayer` button, you get your memory cards on the left.
 On the right is a table in which the correct pairs are automatically inserted.
 In the upper left corner is a `Go Back` button which directs you to the start screen.